 The future of communication app security lies in securing applications, not devices.
 The cloud apps where communications happen are device-agnostic.
 For example, employees can use WhatsApp on both their personal phones and through a browser window on their corporate laptops.
 The device doesn’t matter much, because it only acts as a conduit for the comms.

 To properly secure messaging solutions means protecting communication instances at the moment of interaction at the cloud level.

-When enterprises integrate effective methods to secure mobile messaging into their strategy, defense translates into offense.
-Knowing that they are secure, IT teams can give sales and marketing the green light to drive revenue.
+Defense translate into offense when enterprises integrate effective methods to secure mobile messaging into their strategy.
+Knowing they are secure, IT teams can give sales and marketing the green light to drive revenue.
 Cases in point: